Mike Pennel: Chicago Bears (second stint)

-Pennel signed with the Chicago Bears on June 13, 2022.
-He was released on September 9, and re-signed to the practice squad.
-He was promoted to the active roster on September 12.
+On June 13, 2022, Pennel signed with the Bears.
+He was released on September 9 from the 53-man roster, and re-signed to the practice squad the following day.
+Dieter Eiselen was promoted to the active roster in his place.
+On September 12, in a flurry of moves, Pennel was promoted to the active roster.
+In Week 6 against the Patriots, he was ejected for delivering a blind-sided block that concussed center David Andrews.
 Pennel appeared in all 17 games for the Bears, where he recorded 26 total tackles and one forced fumble.
-He was ejected from the team’s Week 6 contest against the New England Patriots for delivering a blind-sided block that concussed center David Andrews.